 If a retirement plan does allow hardship withdrawals, typically you’ll be expected to present your case to your plan administrator, who will decide if it meets the criteria for hardship.
 If it does, the amount you are able to withdraw will be limited to the amount necessary to cover your immediate financial need.

 In general, a hardship withdrawal should be considered a last resort.
-To qualify, a person must not have any other way to cover their immediate need, such as reimbursement through insurance, by liquidating assets, taking out a commercial loan, or stopping contributions to their retirement plan and redirecting the money.
+To qualify, a person must not have any other way to cover their immediate need, such as by getting reimbursement through insurance, liquidating assets, taking out a commercial loan, or stopping contributions to their retirement plan and redirecting that money.